 Turn off Push.
 Navigate to Settings > Mail, Contacts, Calendars and tap “Fetch New Data.”
 Turn off Push.

 Calibrate the battery.
-Fully charge your iPhone, then allow it to drain until completely empty (device powers off on its own and displays a spinning progress indicator).
+Fully charge your iPhone, then allow it to drain until empty (device powers off on its own and displays a spinning progress indicator).
 Then recharge your phone and check for excessive battery drain.

 Restore, but not from a backup (use as a last resort).
 As is the case with some other iOS 4.0 problems, one less-than-ideal fix for the battery drain issue involves restoring the iPhone as a new device rather than from a backup.
 It appears that bad holdover data from iPhone backups can cause excessive battery use.
 Restoring as a new phone will delete contacts and other data, but may resolve this problem.